jerryw4n/Multi-threadedProgramming/README.md

 # Multi-threaded Programming in Java Project Overview
 Developed a multi-threaded Java application that synchronizes access to shared objects based on a simulation of a rain switch yard under Precision Scheduled Railroading (PSR).
-PSR focuses on moving train cars rather than entire trains, improving network fluidity and resource use.
+It focuses on moving train cars rather than entire trains, improving network fluidity and resource use.
 The simulation models train movements through a switch yard with controlled track and switch alignments.

 ## Objectives
 - Practice multi-threaded programming and synchronization in Java.